mukhamadazistholib/marinegeo.github.io/_project-modules/seagrass.md

 ---
 ## Purpose

-Seagrasses provide critical habitat and a range of ecosystem services in coastal regions around the world.
-For this reason seagrass extent and composition are considered Essential Ocean Variables.
-This protocol provides a standardized set of measurements for characterizing the changing structure and health of seagrass communities, including the cover and physical structure of seagrass canopy, fouling load, and community structure of the epifaunal communities that use seagrasses as habitat and are important conduits of productivity to fishes.
+Seagrasses are among the most important coastal habitats but also the most threatened (Waycott et al. 2009), making them ideal species for tracking environmental change (Orth et al. 2006).
+They also provide numerous services, such as nursery grounds and carbon sequestration, making them a valuable component of the coastal seascape (Barbier et al. 2011).

 ![Turtlegrass, *Thalassia testudinum*, Bocas del Toro, Panama](/assets/modules/seagrass/Seagrass_Bocas_del_Toro_Panama.jpeg)

 ## Measured Parameters
- - Areal cover: Seagrasses, macroalgae, sessile macroinvertebrates
+These protocols provide a standardized set of measurements for characterizing the changing structure and health of seagrass communities, including the cover and physical structure of seagrass canopy, fouling load, and community structure of the epifaunal and fish communities that use seagrasses as habitat.

+The variables measured are grouped into three categories:

+ - Primary producers
- - Seagrass shoot density
+    - Shoot density
+    - Percent cover
+    - Species composition
- - Seagrass leaf length, leaf width, and sheath length
+    - Seagrass canopy height and width
+    - Sheath length
- - Fouling mass on seagrass leaves
+    - Fouling (epiphyte) load
+    - Macroalgal load

+ - Fauna
+    - Benthic macroinvertebrates
+    - Large sessile biota
+    - Mobile epifauna
- - Mobile epifauna: species composition and abundance
+    - Large mobile invertebrates and fishes

+- Ecosystem processes
+    - Sediment carbon
+    - Direct grazing
+    - Predation

+The data collected are comparable to those of other major seagrass monitoring programs, Seagrass Watch (McKenzie et al. 2000) and SeagrassNet (Short et al. 2006).

 ## Requirements